malaika477/phishing-email-detector/README.md

   Logistic Regression) on a Kaggle phishing email dataset with pandas + scikit-learn, and add a second `/api/analyze/ml` endpoint to compare rule-based vs. ML verdicts.
-- **Phase 6 — Deployment:** deploy `frontend/` to Vercel and `backend/` to Render (or similar).
-Set the frontend's API base URL via an environment variable instead of the dev-only Vite proxy.

 ## Disclaimer